NativeScript/docs/content/plugins/plugin-workspace-guide.md

 After running migrations you can always _delete_ the `migrations.json` file as it will no longer be used.
 A `migrations.json` file is always generated if migrations are available to run.
 After applied, you no longer need the file.

+#### How often do migrations need to be run?

+Not very often actually.
+Most plugin workspaces can maintain it's set of dependencies for often 1-2 years or longer but if a migration is available which mentions things you want/need feel free to run the migrations anytime.

 ### Migration 5.0.0 (Released Dec 26, 2022)

 - Migrates to Nx 15.4.1, NativeScript 8.4, and TypeScript ~4.8.x.